Malcolm X at Sidi Gaber (short story)

 “I disagree.
 Let me give you an example.
 A few weeks ago, security forces stopped me on a street in Cairo to ask what I meant by one of my novels—or I think it was a short story—that I wrote, and who was the intended target.
 I had to reassure them that it had nothing to do with the president or the regime.
 They let me go.
 Is James Baldwin harassed for his thoughts by your police on the streets of New York?”

 “I have to stop you there!”
-Malcolm said, “James is a good friend, and I can speak with certainty when I say, he is harassed from many directions.
+Malcolm said, “James is someone I personally know and respect, despite our disagreements, and I can speak with certainty when I say he is harassed from many directions.
 There is a reason why he is in Istanbul these days.”

 Slowly tracing circles on the table with the teaspoon, Mahfouz said, “Let me rephrase that.
 Try and find a James Baldwin in Egypt who writes the equivalent of The Fire Next Time that curses the establishment and let us see how long he remains at his typewriter.”